Honey & the Bees: Career

 By May 1, 1965, a single "Two Can Play the Same Game" bw "Inside O' Me" was released on Academy 114.
 Credited to Honey & the Bees, it was given a four star rating in Billboard's May 1 issue, Spotlight Winners of the Week Pop section.
 The singers on the record were not Jean Davis, Nadine Felder, Gwendolyn Oliver or Cassandra Ann Wooten.
 They were Fannie Lee Cobb, Rita Graves and Lulu Martin.

 New line up

-With the new line up of Davis, Felder, Oliver and Wooten, they began their association with Arctic Records in 1966 and recorded a Kenny Gamble song, "On Time is Forever".
+With the new line up of Davis, Felder, Oliver and Wooten, they began their association with Arctic Records in 1966 and recorded a Kenny Gamble song, "One Time is Forever".

 In 1970, their manager Jimmy Bishop moved them over to the Josie label.

 In 1971, their single "We Got to Stay Together" was released on Josie 1028.
 Listed in the April 17 issue of Cashbox in their single reviews Picks of the Week section, it was said that it was certain to gain R&B action and pick up Top 40 momentum.
 The same year they had a hit with "It's Gonna Take a Miracle".
 After that they recorded two more singles which were released on the Bell label.
 The singles failed to make an impression and the group disbanded.